Kitware/dive/docs/Deployment-Provision.md

 Once provisioning is complete, jobs should begin processing from the job queue.
 You can check [viame.kitware.com/#/jobs](https://viame.kitware.com/#/jobs) to see queue progress and logs.

 !!! tip
-    This ansible playbook is runnable from any Ubuntu 18.04+ host to any Ubuntu 18.04+ target.
+    This Ansible playbook is runnable from any Ubuntu 18.04+ host to any Ubuntu 18.04+ target.
 To run it locally, use the `inventory.local` file instead.
 If you already have nvidia or docker installed, you can comment out these lines in the playbook.

     **If you run locally** you'll need to restart the machine and run the playbook a second time.
 The playbook will do this automatically for remote provisioning, but cannot restart if you're provisioning localhost.